Coqueiro/trails-fc-simulator/README.md

 # Trails in the Sky FC - Arts Simulator

-A powerful build finder tool for *The Legend of Heroes: Trails in the Sky First Chapter* that helps you discover optimal quartz setups to unlock your desired arts.
+A build finder tool for *The Legend of Heroes: Trails in the Sky First Chapter*, the remake.

+With so many variables (available quartz, line restrictions) sometimes it can be hard to achieve a satisfying build in an optimal way.
+This tool helps you discover optimal quartz setups to unlock your desired arts.
+It also lets you prioritize certain quartz you want to include in your build and also increase the general coverage of arts for your character.

 ## Quick Start